Residency Routes

 Most countries offering passive income visa programs provide one, two, or three-year visas, which can be continuously renewed under the original conditions.
 Even the shortest one-year visa can usually be continuously renewed.
 After meeting certain residence requirements (staying a certain number of days each year) and other basic conditions such as no criminal record and good health, you can apply for permanent residency and even citizenship.

-Six countries—Mexico, Peru, Uruguay, Panama, South Africa, and Vanuatu—offer programs where you can directly obtain permanent residency upon first application if all conditions are met.
+Seven countries—South Africa, the Dominican Republic, Guatemala, Mexico, Panama, Peru, and Uruguay—offer programs where you can directly obtain permanent residency upon first application if all conditions are met.

 A Complete List Of Global Passive Income Visas: